Prezez/gotgame/README.md

 # GOTGAME

-Strategy game, victory requires above all thinking and planning skills.
+Strategy game, where victory requires highly developed thinking and planning skills.
 The game highlights the challenges in terms of strategy   and logistics.
 Gotgame is a student project.
-Is the final project of the "Java from scratch" course at Software Development   Academy.
+It is the final project of the "Java from scratch" course at Software Development   Academy.

 Link to the online application